Alex McNab: National team

-McNab earned two caps with the Scottish national team.
+McNab earned two caps with the Scotland national team.
 His first was a 2–0 away win over Ireland on 26 February 1921 and the second was a 3–0 victory over England on 9 April 1921.

 United States

 American Soccer League

 McNab became an immediate success with the Boston Soccer Club.
 In 1925, the team defeated the Ben Millers of the St. Louis Soccer League in an unofficial national championship series.
 After finishing second in the league in 1926 and 1927, Boston finally took the ASL title in 1928 to go with their 1925 and 1927 league cups.
 By that time, McNab was partnered on Boston's front line with Billy Gonsalves and Bill McPherson, forming what was known as the "golden triangle".
-In 1928, McNab left Boston for the Fall River Marksmen.
-Over the next three season, the Marksmen took three league titles as well as the 1930 and 1931 National Challenge Cups.
+In 1928, McNab left Boston for the Fall River Over the next three season, the 'Marksmen' took three league titles as well as the 1930 and 1931 National Challenge Cups.
 The 1931 Challenge Cup, pitting Fall River against Chicago Sparta was tied after two game, forcing a decisive third game.
 However, McNab broke his arm the day before the decisive game and Fall River was forced to play with ten men as they had failed to bring substitutes to Chicago.
-In 1931, the Marksmen merged with the New York Soccer Club to form the New York Yankees.
+In 1931, the 'Marksmen' merged with the New York Soccer Club to form the New York Yankees.
 After one season, they moved to New Bedford, becoming the New Bedford Whalers.
 The Whalers proceeded to win the 1931 and spring 1932 seasons as well as the 1932 National Challenge Cup over Stix, Baer and Fuller F.C.
 (SBF) of the St. Louis Soccer League.